shelbywardgithub/Simple_Password_Gen/README.md

 # simple_password_gen
 Python Password Generator

-This is a simple password generator using python's random and tkinter modules :)
+This is a simple password generator using python's random and tkinter modules.